 Welcome to Adventures in Flavor!
-Over 300 varieties of apples are here at the farm, in a wide range of colors, sizes, and (most importantly!) flavor.
+Hundreds of varieties of apples are here at the farm, in a wide range of colors, sizes, and (most importantly!) flavor.
 Most of the varieties are either very new or heritage/antique varieties.
 We will continue to update descriptions and pictures as young trees start producing.

 - Many of our apple varieties are available in limited quantities and will not be available at all farmers' market or CSA pickup location sites.

 Sweet with a spicy, fruity flavor and firm, moderately breaking texture.
+Keeps well in storage.
 Originated in Kentucky, in the Caney Fork region of the Cumberland mountains.
-Ripens in mid-October.
 Unknown date of origin.
+Ripens early November.

-Sweet, rich fruity spicy-flavored apple.
+Sweet, rich fruity spicy-flavored apple with tender, non-breaking texture.
 Grown by a family in Cherryville, NC for over 100 years.
-Tender, non-breaking texture.
+Circa 1800s.
 Ripens in mid-August.
-Circa 1800s.

-AKA Nutmeg Pippin.
 Sweet, spicy and fruity flavored dessert apple with firm, non-breaking texture.
-Originated in Ohio.
-Ripens in mid-August.
-Circa pre-1850.
+Does not keep well.
+Originated in Ohio, circa pre-1850.
+Also known as Nutmeg Pippin.
+Ripens late August.

 Sweet and fruity apple with a hard, non-breaking texture.
-Its claim to fame: one of the parents of Gold Rush.
-Ripens in early October.
+One of the parents that gave rise to Gold Rush.
 Recent introduction.
+Ripens in late October.

-Sweet with a mild aromatic flavor and tender texture, this variety was discovered in Cornwall in 1813 but is suspected of being considerably older.
-Ripens in late August.
-Circa pre-1813.
+Sweet with a mild aromatic flavor and tender texture.
+This variety was discovered in Cornwall in 1813 but is suspected of being considerably older.
+Ripens in late September.